yorojanine/MechaCar_Statistical_Analysis/README.md

-# MechaCar_Statistical_Analysis
+# MechaCar Statistical Analysis using R

+The purpose of the challenge was to apply statistical analysis using the programming language "R" to provide insight on production data for an auto company.

-## Linear Regression to Predict MPG
+## Linear Regression to Predict MPG (Deliverable 1)
 Summary: After reading in the `MechaCar_mpg.csv` file, the lm() function is used to pass in all six variables (columns from the dataset) to determine their coefficients.
 The function is used for building linear models, in which it takes in two main arguements 1.
 Formula 2.
 Data.
-Here in the function, the "Formula" is taking in the six variables, whereas the "Data" is the dataframe created when we brought in the csv file.
+Here in the function, the "Formula" is predicting the dependent variable(mpg) by adding the 5 other variables of interest (our independent variables), whereas the "Data" is the dataframe created when we brought in the csv file.

 ### Multiple Linear Regression Model
 ![](resources/Deliverable_1a.PNG)